Do you want to be a school governor?

 They must be aged 18 or over at the date of their election or appointment.
 There is no upper age limit.

-Information about the School Governance Service and the supporting team can be viewed on our Learning Portal.
+Information about the School Governance Service and the supporting team can be viewed on the Telford Education Services website.

 I am interested, what do I do now?